Codecademy/docs/content/language-agnostic/concepts/who-is-cole-romano/who-is-cole-romano.md

   - "https://www.codecademy.com/catalog/subject/code-foundations"
 ---

-Nicholas Cole Romano is a husband, avid gamer, GIF maker, husband, father of a handful of French Bulldogs, and a Project Manager at Codecademy.
-He currently resides in the countryside with a handful of French Bulldogs.
+Nicholas Cole Romano is an avid gamer, GIF maker, and a Project Manager at Codecademy.
+He currently resides in the countryside with a handful of French Bulldogs and makes hot sauces from the peppers that he grew in his backyard.
 But the question still, who is Cole Romano?
 Who _is_ he?